 Most Affordable Neighborhoods in South San Francisco, CA

-Some of the cheapest neighborhoods in South San Francisco are Westborough, El Camino, and Lindenville.
+Some of the cheapest neighborhoods in South San Francisco are Serra Highlands, El Camino, and Sunshine Gardens.
 These neighborhoods offer some of the lowest rent prices in South San Francisco, making them ideal for renters on a budget.
-As of June 17, 2025, the average rent in South San Francisco is $2,970, which is 3.9% higher than last year.
+As of September 29, 2025, the average rent in South San Francisco is $2,936, which is 5.3% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent